zhenyuanlu/PainAttnNet/README.md

 `update 4/21/2023`  Full code is released.

-`update 4/20/2023`  The strutrue of MSCN currently in the code has three convolutional layers for three scales, but this can be easily changed by modifying the code.
+`update 4/20/2023`  The strutrue of MSCN currently in the code has three convolutional layers for three scales (slightly different from the paper), but this can be easily changed by modifying the code.

 ## Get Started